Pre-deploy security checklist: The absolute launch readiness guide for vibe-coded AI apps.

 Check RLS, storage, and data exposure

-- enable RLS on user tables
+- Enable RLS on all user tables

-- validate policy conditions against
+- Validate policy conditions against

-- review RPC functions for broad execution
+- Review RPC functions for overly broad execution permissions

 JWT payloads are useful, but they are not a permission model by themselves.